lironhi/lironhi/README.md

 💼 Currently:
 IT & Software Solutions Developer at Callisto
-📍 Based in Beer Sheva, Israel
+📍 Based in Ashkelon, Israel

 ---